KavinKarthik18/Voice-asst-aiqod/README.md

 # 📚voz.AI: End-to-End Bookstore Voice Assistant with Knowledge Retrieval

-This project is an **AI-powered voice assistant** designed to help customers inquire about books, availability, pricing, and stock at a bookstore.
+This project made for **AiQOD Hackathon 2025**, is an **AI-powered voice assistant** designed to help customers inquire about books, availability, pricing, and stock at a bookstore.
 Customers can call the assistant, ask natural questions via voice, and receive **dynamic, AI-generated responses** based on real-time book inventory data.
 The system leverages:

 - **Twilio Programmable Voice (Speech-to-Text & Text-to-Speech)**
 - **Ollama with LLaMA 3.1** for natural language understanding and generation.